dubiousjim/dcron/crontab.markdown

 Nor does it do any special environment handling.
 A shell script is better-suited to doing that than a cron daemon.
-This cron daemon sets up only three environment variables: USER, HOME, and SHELL.
+This cron daemon sets up only four environment variables: USER, LOGNAME, HOME, and SHELL.

 Our crontab format is roughly similar to that used by vixiecron.
 Individual